 If we store your personal information with information that is non-personal, we will consider the combination as personal information.
 If we remove all personal information from a set of data then the remaining data will be classed as non-personal information.

 When does Baythorne Hall receive your personal information?

 We collect personal information about you when you provide it to us.
 We only collect personal data relevant to the type of interaction you have with Baythorne Hall.

 For example, when you contact Baythorne Hall to sign up to any of Baythorne Hall’s online content, such as newsletters or competitions, or you telephone, email or write to Baythorne Hall, we may receive and retain personal information about you.

 If you engage with our social media accounts, such as Twitter and Facebook, we may receive personal information about you then too.
 If you use these networks, their privacy policies apply, and we encourage you to read them.

 The information we collect is relevant to the type of transaction you are entering into.
 It may include details such as your name, email address, postal address, telephone or mobile number.

 How will Baythorne Hall use your personal data?

-Baythorne Hall will use the details that you supply during the registration process to enable you to make purchases from the range of products that we have made available online.
-We may also use your data for marketing purposes, if you have given us permission to do so.
+Baythorne Hall will use the details that you supply during the sign up process for marketing purposes, if you have given us permission to do so.

 We will also use your personal information for administrative reasons, such as to answer your correspondence, keep your records up to date or to implement your instructions (for example, to ensure you no longer receive marketing information if you tell us to stop sending it to you).